 Pro Undo send

-Users who only need to use the basic features of the app have a free version available, though it does limit to only 3 sync'd accounts.
-There is a paid version that does extend functionality and allows for unlimited account but it does cost $1.00 a month or $45.00 as a one time fee.
+Users who only need to use the basic features of the app have a free version available, though it does limit to only 1 account.
+There is a paid Mailbird Pro version that does extend functionality and allows for unlimited accounts but it does cost $1.00 a month or $45.00 as a one time fee.

 Pro Apps that extend functionality